dynovaio/newrelic-sb-sdk/README.md

 # New Relic SB SDK

-New Relic SDK built by SoftButterfyl to automate common New Relic One observability platform tasks
+New Relic SDK built by SoftButterfly to automate common New Relic One observability platform tasks

 ## Requirements